You can view all of the Twitter API search Tweet offerings HERE.

 Like all Twitter APIs, there are initial steps to take to prepare for API integration.
 The premium APIs can be set up using a Twitter app through the developer portal.
 To apply for a developer account, please click here and wait for approval.
 Once approved to use the developer portal, set up a development environment for the Search Tweets endpoints.
 The developer portal enables the deployment of independent environments (i.e. dev, staging, prod) with different rate limits, consumption, filter-sets, user permissions, etc. You can also manage the product package that you subscribe to through this portal.

-When you are finished with those steps you should have a Twitter App Consumer Key and Token for authentication through your Twitter app, along with a search endpoint from the developer portal.
+When you are finished with those steps you should have a set of API keys and tokens for authentication through your Twitter App, along with a search endpoint from the developer portal.

 If you are using the full-archive endpoint: